Skip to main content

 Raised when the credential probe succeeds at the OAuth layer but the request is rejected because the service app lacks the required scope or admin role:

-• invalid_scope — the okta.policies.read scope is not granted on the service app.
-Grant it from Okta API Scopes.
+• invalid_scope — one of the requested scopes (okta.policies.read, okta.brands.read, or okta.apps.read) is not granted on the service app.
+Grant the missing scope from Okta API Scopes.

-• Forbidden / not authorized — the Read-Only Administrator role is not assigned to the service app.
-Assign it from Admin roles.
+• Forbidden / not authorized — no admin role is assigned to the service app.
+Assign Read-Only Administrator (or Super Administrator for the first-party application checks) from Admin roles.

 invalid_dpop_proof